ncredinburgh/JavaForSmallTeams/README.md

 ## Structure

-The document is split into five sections
+The document is split into five sections:

 * Process - Discussion on development philosophy and workflow
 * Style - Good style and design at a high level